Silvio Berlusconi, scandal-scarred ex-Italian leader, dies at 86

 To admirers, the three-time premier was a capable and charismatic statesman who sought to elevate Italy on the world stage.
 To critics, he was a populist who threatened to undermine democracy by wielding political power as a tool to enrich himself and his businesses.

-His Forza Italia political party was a coalition partner with current Premier Giorgia Meloni, a far-right leader who came to power last year, although he held no position in the government.
+His Forza Italia party is a coalition partner with current Premier Giorgia Meloni, a far-right leader who came to power last year, although Berlusconi held no position in the government.

 When former U.S. President Donald Trump launched his political career, many drew comparisons to Berlusconi, noting they both had long business careers, sought to upend the existing political order, and grabbed attention for their over-the-top personalities and lavish lifestyles.

-Former Premier Matteo Renzi recalled Berlusconi's divisive legacy on Twitter.
-"Silvio Berlusconi made history in this country.
-Many loved him, many hated him.
-All must recognize that his impact on political life, but also economics, sports and television, has been without precedence."
+Former Premier Matteo Renzi recalled Berlusconi's divisive legacy on Twitter. ``Many loved him, many hated him.
+All must recognize that his impact on political life, but also economics, sports and television, has been without precedent.''

 As Berlusconi aged, some derided his perpetual tan, hair transplants and live-in girlfriends who were decades younger.
 For many years, however, Berlusconi seemed untouchable despite the personal scandals.